-The Fingerprint Identification Section (FIS) is comprised of the Master File Unit, AFIS Unit, and Latent Unit.
+The Fingerprint Identification Section (FIS) is comprised of the Master File Unit, Automated Fingerprint Identification System (AFIS) Unit, and Latent Unit.
 The FIS has both Latent Fingerprint Examiners and Fingerprint Analysts on-duty 7 days a week.
 Fingerprint Analysts are primarily responsible for the comparison of known-to–known prints from individuals who have been arrested, using current technology and traditional examination procedures.
 Latent Fingerprint Examiners are responsible for comparing unknown-to-known prints that are recovered from crime scenes and develop latent fingerprints using various evidence processing techniques.
 Additionally, Fingerprint Analysts and Latent Fingerprint Examiners provide expert testimony in courts of law regarding fingerprint examinations.

 Master File Unit

 The Master File Unit is staffed by Fingerprint Analysts who are responsible for classifying, searching, analyzing, comparing, and evaluating fingerprints.
-Analysts use the Automated Fingerprint Identification System (AFIS).
-Analysts compare fingerprints from jail bookings that are submitted by the Corrections and Rehabilitation Department to determine identification.
+Analysts use the AFIS and compare fingerprints from jail bookings that are submitted by the Corrections and Rehabilitation Department to determine identification.
 Assistance is also provided to the Medical Examiner Department and to assist public citizens whose identity has been compromised and are the victims of identity theft.

-The AFIS (Automated Fingerprint Identification System) Unit is responsible for maintaining the biometric portion of the Fingerprint Identification Section.
-The AFIS database contains more than 1,580,000 tenprint records, 887,000 palm print records, and 190,000 latent fingerprint records.
-In 2013, there were 640 latent identifications made using the AFIS.
+The AFIS Unit is responsible for maintaining the biometric portion of the Fingerprint Identification Section.
+The AFIS database contains more than 1,748,000 tenprint records, 970,000 palm print records, and 229,000 latent fingerprint records.
+In 2014, there were over 900 latent identifications made using the AFIS.